The

 place?
 Do you know?"

-The only answer I got was a sound sort of like "Rrrowr?" -- a 'meow'
+The only answer I got was a sound sort of like "Rrrowr?" -- a 'meow' with

-didn't know this crew member ... and have I told you about our crew?
+this crew member ... and have I told you about our crew?

 We came from Arkham, on the Chaton Noire, with forty so-called "feral